msft-davidlee/contoso-customer-service-app-service/README.md

 | Label | dev or prod |
 | Value | true or false |

+Lastly, you will want to update your host file with the IP assigned to the Application Gateway so you can launch https://demo.contoso.com.

 ## Secrets
 | Name | Comments |
 | --- | --- |